kinopio-club/kinopio-blog/posts/presentation-mode.md

 tags: ["New Stuff"]
 color: '#f3bda2'
 image: 'https://kinopio-blog.us-east-1.linodeobjects.com/presentation-mode-thumbnail.png'
-description: Drag the zoom slider or hold cmd/ctrl while scrolling to zoom out for perspective on large spaces.
+description: Share → Present to hide the Kinopio UI and put the focus solely on your content.
 ---

 `Share → Present` to hide the Kinopio UI and put the focus solely on your content.